Letting People Down In The Workplace Is Just Fine, Actually

 ”

-But trust us when we say that as much as it might be frustrating for a colleague or boss when you can’t ‘help out’, it’s just temporary.
+But trust us when we say that as much as it might be frustrating for a colleague or boss when you can’t "help out," it’s just temporary.
 Your health and time are finite, so there’s no use stewing in all of that guilt.
-And besides, the act of saying ‘no’, especially when you realise that people won’t actually hate you for doing so, is pretty damn liberating.
+And besides, the act of saying no, especially when you realize that people won’t actually hate you for doing so, is pretty damn liberating.

 At the end of the day, stability at work will always be a fleeting state.
 There will be ups and downs, and not everyone will be realistic in their expectations of you.
 No matter what you do, you’re going to let people down, all the time and for the rest of your life, and people will let you down in turn.
 Accept it!